Bulou: Annotated Bibliography

 This article was written to explain the indigenous title dispute and how it looks toward the 2006 election.
 The author explains how to run for office in Fiji you don't necessarily have to be a chief, though it does help tremendously in social rankings.
-I used this article because on page 264 and 265 it gives a good example of when one is called by their chiefly titled and how the tradition has faded along the years.
+I used this article because on page 264 and 265, it gives a good example of when one is called by their chiefly title and how the tradition has faded along the years.